CV vs Resume: What’s the Difference & Which One to Use?

 Academic CV structure and format

-An academic CV can take multiple pages, as its purpose is to provide a full record of your educational background, research and publications, and professional history.
+An academic CV can take multiple pages, as its purpose is to provide a comprehensive overview of your educational background, research and publications, and professional history.
 At the same time, you need to present all information concisely and use a formal tone.
+For your academic or research CV, use formal, traditional formatting.

 Here are the key sections to include in your CV: